zulip/zulip/docs/testing/mypy.md

         return self.client_get("/bar")
 ```

-We sometimes encounter innaccurate type annotations in the Django
+We sometimes encounter inaccurate type annotations in the Django
 stubs project.
 We prefer to address these by [submitting a pull
 request](https://github.com/typeddjango/django-stubs/pulls) to fix the
 issue in the upstream project, just like we do with `typeshed` bugs.